On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Conceptual Outcomes -- Conditions of testing

 \subsubsection{\strongevidence{}~Complexity}

-Most interviewees mentioned complexity in the context of testing.
-Interviewees consider applications complex when they consist of \interviewee{a couple of like 10 modules and a couple of hundred s of classes\ldots or at least a couple of dependencies where you need to interact}{2}{00:22:23}. \code{DevelopingComplexPrograms} is making testing more difficult.
+Most interviewees in our study relate testing to complexity. \reviewmark{They consider projects as complex, when there are dependencies between modular components and the project is so big that it becomes difficult to have an overview of interacting components\groundedin{2}{0.125}.} \code{DevelopingComplexPrograms} makes testing more difficult.
 Especially when testing is not introduced early in the project (\code{iterativelyReachingTestingMaturity}), it can be challenging to apply testing techniques (\code{strugglingWithComplexity}).
-Complexity of projects can then be perceived as overwhelming (\code{OverwhelmedByComplexity}).

-Facing overwhelming complexity can give developers reason to avoid testing, but we learn that it can also motivate them to pursue testing, as the benefit of testing \interviewee{also becomes really apparent when you meet a certain threshold of lines of code.
-Because then your overview is gone\ldots at some point things are connected in a way that you can't see anymore and then, if you make a change it might break some other part of your program.
-And that is really when the horror starts}{10}{00:33:17}

-We identify complexity as a condition of testing, as testing is used when developers are \code{strugglingWithComplexity} to regain oversight (\code{grapplingWithOversight}).
-Testing is avoided however when developers are \code{overwhelmedByComplexity}.
-Additionally, complexity of projects has a social dimension as well.
-Complexity of communication channels between developers and other conditions like the size of teams (\code{copingWithTeamSize}) have an effect on how developers collaborate (\code{oversightInTeams}).
-Interviewees tell us that testing can help teams \code{reducingComplexityOfCommunication}. \interviewee{If you are a very large company like [company name] then there is no way around it [testing].
-And if you are in a smaller company then I think the excuse would be that you are with very little people so you can manage it [software development tasks] more easily}{6}{00:19:25}
+Complexity of projects can then be perceived as overwhelming (\code{OverwhelmedByComplexity})\groundedin{8}{0.5}.
+Overwhelming complexity can however also motivate testing efforts.
+Testing is used to gain overview\groundedin{10}{0.5}.
+Interviewees also explain that the social dimension of complexity affects software testing.
+For example, the size of teams (\code{copingWithTeamSize}) has an effect on how developers communicate and how they are organized (\code{oversightInTeams}).
+Interviewees tell us that in large teams, testing is used to cope with the communication challenges of large teams (\code{reducingComplexityOfCommunication}\groundedin{6}{2}.

-Whether complexity is perceived as a motivating factor or as a condition which limits or rather prevents testing depends on other conditions.
-For example, if a sophisticated testing infrastructure, resources and know-how are available to a developer, complexity is less likely to lead to overwhelming feelings.
-Complexity can in that case positively effect the measure for testing an individual developer chooses.
+Whether complexity is perceived as a motivating or limiting factor depends on the concrete software project.{2.7} For example, if sophisticated testing infrastructure, resources and know-how are present, complexity is less likely to lead to overwhelming experiences.
+Complexity then positively influences testing ambitions.
+This interdependence of complexity and other factors illustrates that not a single factor alone affects testing choices.
+We propose Hypothesis~\ref{hyp:1} on the basis of this analysis.